dgoppenheimer/md-sims/docs/reference/pdb-file-manipulation.md

     `1qlz.pdb` is the input file

 Check that your protein is indeed the human prion protein.
 It is easy to mistake `1qlz` for `1q1z`.
-That is why it is best to use lowercase letters for the structure file names (except for the letter, L, where we use upper case), because the letter,`o`, will not be mistaken for the number `0`.
+That is why it is best to use lowercase letters for the structure file names (except for the letter, L, where we use upper case), because then the letter, `o`, will not be mistaken for the number `0`.